 What is the bystander effect?

 The bystander effect occurs when the presence of others discourages a person from intervening in an emergency, against a bully, or during an assault or other crime.
-The more bystanders, the less likely it is for any one of them to initiate help.

 Why is it important for bystanders to act?